-The \$2 million in revenue raised, which arrived over the next few years at a pace comparable to contemporaneous direct taxes by the states, 134 made the federal direct tax a substantial source of funds amid the maritime hostilities with France that lasted up to 1800, but hardly the primary one, for while import duties did fall because of the sea conflict, they never went below \$6 million per year.
-135 Yet we should not lose sight of the direct tax's significance.
-The government's immediate needs had to be met primarily by borrowing anyway, and the federal government's demonstration of its capacity for direct taxation-the only kind of taxation capable of reaching the bulk of American wealth-was considered important to maintain the United States' credibility with lenders.
-136
+The approximately \$2 million in revenue raised, which arrived over the next few years at a pace comparable to contemporaneous direct taxes by the states, 169 made the federal direct tax a substantial source of funds amid the maritime hostilities with France that lasted up to 1800.
+170 But it was hardly the primary one, for while import duties did fall because of the sea conflict, they never went below \$6 million per year after 1792.
+171 Yet we should not lose sight of the direct tax's true financial significance, which had less to do with immediate revenue than with credit.
+The government's immediate needs had to be met primarily by borrowing, and the federal government's demonstration of its capacity for direct taxation-the only kind of taxation capable of reaching the bulk of American wealth-was considered important to maintain the United States' credibility with lenders.
+172